 Desktop space requirements vary significantly.
 Compact laminators need 12-18 inches of depth including document input/output areas.
 Larger machines require 24+ inches.

 Ventilation matters more than most people realize.
 Laminating produces slight chemical odors and heat buildup.
 Position machines away from direct air conditioning vents but ensure adequate air circulation.
+Proper placement improves both equipment longevity and office air quality.

 Initial Setup and Calibration